15 lululemon Father's Day Gifts That Dad Will Love to Wear All Year

-Father's Day is just a few weeks away and it’ll be here before you know it.
+Father's Day is less than two weeks away and it’ll be here before you know it.
 While your dad might love getting a more traditional Father's Day gift (like a grill, updated Apple Watch or even a staple pair of sneakers), lululemon has also emerged as a great place to shop for trending products that won't have you sweating over what to gift this year.

 In honor of Father's Day, lululemon has introduced a gift guide full of some of the brand's most popular styles and products: ABC joggers, pool shorts, Comission oxfords and City Sweat hoodies, to name a few.
-Even if your dad isn't the athletic type, you're bound to see something he'll love at lululemon.
+Even if your dad isn't the athletic type, you're bound to see something he'll love at lululemon that'll make the perfect father's day gift.

-Whether you're looking to treat him to an updated workout style or a few lightweight, office-friendly pieces for summer, you'll be able to find it at lululemon — and at some can't-miss lounge picks, too.
+Whether you're looking skip the gift baskets and treat him to an updated workout style or a few lightweight, office-friendly pieces for summer, you'll be able to find it at lululemon — and at some can't-miss lounge picks, too.

 Ahead, shop ET's picks for the best lululemon Father's Day gifts of 2023 that any dad will adore.
 Plus, check out the best golf gifts to shop in time for Father's Day.